SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services

-In cases where labeled data is available, supervised learning is typically used for classification and prediction tasks \cite{foundations_learning_2012}.
-Techniques such as k-nearest neighbors, decision trees, Bayesian classifiers, and support vector machines have all been applied to RRM scenarios \cite{7289481}.
+When labeled data is available, supervised learning techniques are commonly employed for classification and prediction tasks in network management and control \cite{foundations_learning_2012}.
+Methods such as k-nearest neighbors, decision trees, Bayesian classifiers, and support vector machines have all been applied to RRM scenarios \cite{7289481}.
 Neural networks have also been used to predict cellular traffic patterns \cite{8667446} and estimate QoS indicators based on varying loads \cite{8337851}.
 Hybrid models that combine unsupervised clustering with supervised learning (e.g., using K-means to pre-structure data before classification) have improved the content dissemination and interference management \cite{8574942, 8474384}.
 However, these frameworks are often not optimized for low-latency environments.
 In this context, RBFN presents a promising alternative due to their fast inference capabilities and compatibility with clustering-based inputs \cite{neural_networks_1999}.
-Notably, SCAR is the first to apply RBFN to CQI classification for RRM, combining offline K-means clustering with real-time RBFN-based classification to enable efficient scheduling decisions under vehicular mobility constraints.
+Notably, SCAR is among the first frameworks to leverage RBFNs for network state classification derived from CQI measurements, combining offline clustering with online, low-latency classification to support real-time management decisions in vehicular environments.